jflex-de/jflex/tex/porting-and-parsers.md

 in the rules section of your spec.

-### Using existing JFlex/CUP specifications with CUP 0.10j
+### Using existing JFlex/CUP specifications with CUP 0.10j and above

 If you already have an existing specification and you would like to upgrade both JFlex and CUP to their newest version, you will probably have to adjust your specification.

-The main difference between the `cupCupMode` switch in JFlex 1.2.1 and lower, and the current JFlex version is, that JFlex scanners now automatically implement the `java_cup.runtime.Scanner` interface.
+The main difference between the `%cup` switch in JFlex 1.2.1 and lower, and more recent versions is that JFlex scanners now automatically implement the `java_cup.runtime.Scanner` interface.
 This means the scanning function changes its name from `yylex()` to `next_token()`.

 The main difference from older CUP versions to 0.10j is, that CUP now has a default constructor that accepts a `java_cup.runtime.Scanner` as